--query HostName Enables Enhanced X-Windows Display Manager Control specified host.

-Protocol (XDMCP) and sends a Query packet to the

-The -query flag is for use with XDMCP. -broadcast

-Enables XDMCP and broadcasts BroadcastQuery

-packets to the network.
-The first responding display

-manager is chosen for the session.

-The -broadcast flag is for use with XDMCP.

-Enables XDMCP and sends IndirectQuery packets to the

-specified host.

-The -indirect flag is for use with XDMCP.

-Specifies an alternative port number for XDMCP.
-This flag must be specified before any -query, -broadcast, or -indirect flags.
+-wrapx

+-wrapy

+-x ExtensionName

+-wrap

+-query HostName Enables Enhanced X-Windows Display Manager Control Protocol ( XDMCP ) and sends a Query packet to the specified host. -broadcast The -query flag is for use with XDMCP .
+Enables XDMCP and broadcasts BroadcastQuery packets to the network.
+The first responding display manager is chosen for the session. -indirect HostName The -broadcast flag is for use with XDMCP .
+Enables XDMCP and sends IndirectQuery packets to the specified host. -port PortNumber The -indirect flag is for use with XDMCP .
+Specifies an alternative port number for XDMCP .
+This flag must be specified before any -query , -broadcast , or -indirect flags.
 Normally, the server starts sessions one after another.
-This flag causes the server to exit after the first session ends.

-The -port flag is for use with XDMCP.

-Sets the value for an additional display qualifier used by XDMCP in resource lookup for display-specific options.

-The -class flag is for use with XDMCP.

-Specifies a private key to be shared between the server and the manager when testing XDM-AUTHENTICATION-1.

-The -cookie flag is for use with XDMCP.

-Allows the display manager to identify each display so that it can locate the shared key specified by the -cookie flag.

-The -displayID flag is for use with XDMCP.

-Enable/Disable panoramic screen or Virtual Large Screen

-(VLS).
-Allows users to treat all heads in a multihead

-environment as a large screen.
+This flag causes the server to exit after the first session ends. -class DisplayClass The -port flag is for use with XDMCP .
+Sets the value for an additional display qualifier used by XDMCP in resource lookup for display-specific options. -cookie XDMAuthenticationBits The -class flag is for use with XDMCP .
+Specifies a private key to be shared between the server and the manager when testing XDM-AUTHENTICATION-1. -displayID DisplayID The -cookie flag is for use with XDMCP .
+Allows the display manager to identify each display so that it can locate the shared key specified by the -cookie flag. +/- xinerama The -displayID flag is for use with XDMCP .
+Enable/Disable panoramic screen or Virtual Large Screen (VLS).
+Allows users to treat all heads in a multihead environment as a large screen.